Jewellery Digital Marketing Campaigns: Jewellery Industry’s Best Strategy 💍

 In 2014 the jewellery market was set for growth.
 At that time, the jewellery industry’s annual global sales was €148 billion.
 The annual rate of increase was c.5 to 6 per cent every year.
 With the industry’s annual global sales predicted to grow to €250 billion by 2020.

-The largest revenue share of the jewellery (watch market included) is attributed to China, followed by the United States, Japan and India.
+The largest revenue share of the jewellery (watch market included) is attributed to China, followed by the United States, India, Hong Kong, and Japan.
 The value of 279 billion U.S. dollars in 2018 is expected to increase to about 480.5 billion dollars by 2025.

 One research shows that fine jewellery belongs to the “investment” category.
 It retains long-term value, the reason why people still buy it even in an uncertain economy.